compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 * [More information about jupyter](#useful-jupyter-tricks/ideas)

 ### Set Jupyter Notebook Password
-Jupyter was already installed as a dependency of ipyrad, so we just need to set a password before we can launch it.
+Jupyter was already installed as a dependency of MESS, so we just need to set a password before we can launch it.
 This command will prompt you for a new password for your notebook (you will **only ever have to do this once on the HPC**).
 Run this command in a terminal on